-URGENT; ACT NOW: With the 2024 legislative session having begun last week, Con-Con resolutions HJR 235 (COS) and HJR 151 (term limits), along with “Faithful Commissioner” bill HB 648, remain pending in the North Carolina Senate, having previously passed the House of Representatives.
+URGENT; ACT NOW: North Carolina’s legislative session is ongoing, and the state is a top target of Convention of States (COS) this year.
+Con-Con resolutions HJR 235 (COS) and HJR 151 (term limits), along with “Faithful Commissioner” bill HB 648 passed the state House last year, and it only needs to pass the Senate to be fully enacted.
+An Article V constitutional convention threatens the U.S. Constitution and the God-given freedoms it protects, and it’s essential that the Legislature defend and enforce the Constitution, rather than change it.
 Contact your state legislators, especially your senator, and urge them to oppose all resolutions applying for a Con-Con.

 Members of the North Carolina General Assembly are seeking to pass resolutions applying to Congress to “call a Convention for proposing Amendments,” under Article V of the Constitution, otherwise known as a federal constitutional convention (Con-Con) or “convention of states,” as some erroneously refer to it.